lab-cosmo/pet-mad/docs/README_KOKKOS.md

 ## Prerequisites

-To build LAMMPS with KOKKOS support we will use the `conda-build` tool, to replicated as close as possible the Anaconda build environment.
+To build LAMMPS with KOKKOS support we will use the `conda-build` tool.
+This will allow us replicat as close as possible the Anaconda build environment, that is used to build the main LAMMPS-METATENSOR package..
 To start, we need first install [`Miniforge`](https://github.com/conda-forge/miniforge), a minimal conda installer.
 To install Miniforge on unix-like systems, run:

 ```bash
 wget "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"